Orres History, Family Crest & Coats of Arms

 Early Notables of the Orres family (pre 1700)

-More information is included under the topic Early Orres Notables in all our PDF Extended History products and printed products wherever possible.
+Another 109 words (8 lines of text) are included under the topic Early Orres Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Orres family to Ireland